 When the temperature of the ganache goes too high, you get a separation of the oil from the chocolate, creating grainy, broken or oily ganache, but don’t throw it out, all is not lost!

-FRESH TIP | Use a glass bowl when making ganache, plastic tends to dull the chocolate and cause it to be more grainy!
+FRESH TIP | Use a glass bowl when making ganache; plastic tends to dull the chocolate and cause it to be more grainy!
 Glass is best!

-- OILY or SPLIT GANACHE | Return the ganache to a saucepan, over low, low, low heat, adding a few dribbles of warmed milk or cream at a time stirring until it comes together.
+- OILY OR SPLIT GANACHE – Return the ganache to a saucepan over low heat, adding a few dribbles of warmed milk or cream at a time, stirring until it comes together.

-- GRAINY GANACHE | This works especially if your ganache has cooled down, or you’ve previously frozen it.
+- GRAINY GANACHE – This works especially if your ganache has cooled down, or you’ve previously frozen it.
 Place in saucepan over low heat, using a balloon whisk to stir as it melts, 9/10 times this alone will take care of the graininess.

-- BROKEN or SEIZED GANACHE | This method works really well when the ganache has overheated (which can be all of a few seconds mind you), use this method if the ganache is still warm.
-Add a little more chocolate as it heats, if making a dark chocolate ganache especially, add a little milk chocolate, whisking gently to combine OR
+- BROKEN or SEIZED GANACHE – This method works really well when the ganache has overheated (which can be all of a few seconds, mind you).
+Use this method if the ganache is still warm.
+Add a little more chocolate as it heats, if making a dark chocolate ganache, especially, add a little milk chocolate, whisking gently to combine OR

 - Add another small pat of butter off heat if it’s grainy, if oily try adding the chocolate or a bit of cream or try adding a tablespoon at a time of warmed cream, stirring to incorporate.